Special Sunday meals

-Easter Sunday is always special.
-It’s especially special when it’s spent with family and friends.
-This Easter we were invited to Irene’s house for Sunday lunch.
+Sunday dinners are always special.
+And especially so when they are spent with family and friends.
+One Easter we were invited to Irene’s house for Sunday lunch.
 As always, she had quite the spread.

 “I’m not having ham,” she told me when I got the invitation.

 Who cares, I thought, it’ll be good no matter what she serves.

 I was right.
 It was good.
 So, so good.